Michael Caruso (editor): Career

-He was the deputy editor of the WSJ magazine before being hired by the Smithsonian Institution to serve as the fourth editor-in-chief of its magazine, the Smithsonian.
-As editor-in-chief, Caruso introduced a poetry feature and began organizing issues around themes and commissioned pieces by Ruth Reichl, Mimi Sheraton, David Maraniss, Natalie Angier and Sloane Crosley.
-His reorganization was described "smart and playful" by Adweek.
+In 2011, Caruso was hired as editor-in-chief at Smithsonian magazine, becoming the fourth editor in the magazine's then 41-year history.
+He began organizing issues around themes and commissioned pieces by Ruth Reichl, Mimi Sheraton, David Maraniss, Natalie Angier and Sloane Crosley.
+Caruso's reorganization was described as "smart and playful" by Adweek.
+During his tenure, Smithsonian magazine earned multiple National Magazine Award nominations for General Excellence, Special Interest, and Feature Writing.